 The solo work is also a focus of his musical activities.
 In 2014, he appeared as a Kamancheh soloist in the performance of the 5th Symphony of Awet Terterjan with the State Orchestra of Braunschweig in the town hall of Braunschweig.

-His Debut Solo CD "Ferne" received 2020 the prestigious German Record Critics Award "Preis der deutschen Schallplattenkritik".
+Both of his solo kamancheh CDs, Ferne 2020 and Unknown Nearness 2021, received the most respected and prestigious German Record Critics Award "Preis der deutschen Schallplattenkritik".